Multiverze-of-SMPs/.github/profile/readme.md

 - MemeSMP Rising
 - MemeSMP
 > [!IMPORTANT]
-> The GGSMP, MemeSMP Rising & MemeSMP are all finished and won't get a renewed Season.
+> The GGSMP, MemeSMP Rising & MemeSMP are all finished and won't get a renewed Season... for now... ;)

 ## CAVESMP
 The CAVESMP is a private modded Minecraft server with storyline events set in the very same multiverse as the other servers.